Philippines Songs: 2022

 In 2022, eleven acts achieved their first Philippine number-one single in the Philippines Songs chart, either as a lead artist or a featured guest: Zack Tabudlo, Anees, Troye Sivan, BTS, Joji, Charlie Puth, Jungkook, Blackpink, Adie, Janine Berdin, and Taylor Swift.
 Out of the ten number-one songs in the calendar year, six singles debuted at the top spot.
 Zack Tabudlo's "Pano" became the first song to debut and peak at the summit, making it the first OPM chart-topper and Tabudlo as the first Filipino to reach number one in Philippines Songs.
-It was also the longest-running single of the year, having topped the chart for eleven consecutive weeks.
+It was also the longest-running number-one single of the chart so far, having topped for eleven consecutive weeks.
 Taylor Swift's "Anti-Hero" led the top place for nine weeks, the longest stay by a female artist on top.
-Charlie Puth's "Left and Right" topped the chart for eight consecutive weeks, while Anees' "Sun and Moon" spent five weeks at the number-one spot.
+Charlie Puth's "Left and Right" topped the chart for eight consecutive weeks, while Anees' "Sun and Moon" spent five weeks at the number-one spot after making its mark as the first international number one of the chart.

-Adie and Janine Berdin's "Mahika" is the first Filipino duet to reach the summit, setting the record for the longest climb to number one in its 17th week and for Berdin as the first Filipina to lead the chart.
-Blackpink's "Shut Down" debuted at number one in October, ending the run of Blackpink's own "Pink Venom", both from their album Born Pink.
+Adie and Janine Berdin's "Mahika" was the first Filipino duet to reach the summit, allowing Berdin to be the first Filipina to lead the chart.
+Blackpink's "Shut Down" debuted at number one in October, ending the run of their own "Pink Venom", both from the album Born Pink.
 The feat made Blackpink the first act to replace themselves at number one, and the only act in 2022 to produce multiple number-one songs.